-Along with professional help, continue reading about codependency and if you have a codependency support group nearby, feel free to attend.
+Along with professional help, continue reading about attachment styles and codependency.
+If you have a codependency support group nearby, feel free to attend.
 You can also pull up videos on this topic via YouTube and receive a great deal of helpful information there.

 A wonderful book on the topic is: